ebs135/wwjs/README.md

 1. By pressing Ctrl+C buttons and disconnect your WA account from your WA's phone app; or
 2. Just disconnect directly from your WA's phone app.

+Note:
+If you're planning run this project as service, you can use your favorite node.js daemonize module (nodemon or pm2).

 This project example is far from perfect, and just intended for your starting point learning how to make a Whatsapp gateway.

 You're encouraged to read full documentation from official whatsapp-web.js github <a href="https://github.com/pedroslopez/whatsapp-web.js">repository</a> or visit to <a href="https://wwebjs.dev">whatsaap-web.js official website</a>.